Qhucy/ClickCommands/README.md

     - Add **-console** at the end to execute the command from console, or **-player** by a player.
     - Add **-rightclick** at the end to activate the click command from a right click, **-leftclick** from a left click.
     - Add **-jump** at the end to activate the click command from jumping.
+    - Add **-move** at the end to activate the click command from moving over the block.
+    - Add **-bow** at the end to activate the click command from shooting an arrow at the block.
     - Add **-cooldown [time]** at the end to set cooldown on using this click commands block.
 By default this is per-player.
     - Add **-cooldowntype [type]** at the end to change the type of cooldown it is.
 Options are **player**, **global**, and **none**.
     - Add **-block [block]** at the end to make this command activate only when the block at this location is a certain type.
 If this isn't an option, it will work on all block types.